 Preparation of examination papers

-5. Strict security shall be observed by the Academic Registry, Faculty, School, Imaging Design & Print Services and partner organisation staff in the drafting, printing and storage of all examination papers and materials.
+5. Strict security shall be observed by Academic Registry, Faculty, School, Imaging Design & Print Services and partner organisation staff in the drafting, printing and storage of all examination papers and materials.

 6. Each Faculty/School/partner organisation shall nominate a member of staff to be responsible for examination papers.
 Faculty, School or Partner Organisation Administrators or Nominated Members shall be contacted on all matters relating to examination papers within their Faculty or School.
-The nominated member shall normally submit the examination paper master, accompanied by a Question Paper Requisition Sheet, to the Academic Registry in the timeframe specified in the Academic Administration Calendar and no less than three weeks before the examination date.
+The nominated member shall normally submit the examination paper master, accompanied by a Question Paper Requisition Sheet, to Academic Registry in the timeframe specified in the Academic Administration Calendar and no less than three weeks before the examination date.
 The Requisition Sheet shall specify details of how the paper is to be printed, the number of copies and the materials which the candidates will require during the examination, including details of calculators where appropriate.
 At certain examination-peak periods nominated members may be asked to submit their material with a longer time interval before the examination date.
-Papers to be printed outside the University shall be forwarded by the nominated member to the Academic Registry no less than twelve weeks before the examination date.
+Papers to be printed outside the University shall be forwarded by the nominated member to Academic Registry no less than twelve weeks before the examination date.
 If a half-tone photograph is to be printed in an examination paper or in an accompanying diagram sheet, it shall be the responsibility of the Faculty/School/partner organisation to have the photograph reproduced by the University Imaging Design and Printing Service before the normal three-week question-paper submission date, or at a comparably earlier date at an examination-peak period.

-7. Details of any special provision shall be made known to the Academic Registry by the last teaching day prior to Christmas for Semester One examinations and the last teaching day prior to Easter for Semester Two examinations.
+7. Details of any special provision shall be made known to Academic Registry by the last teaching day prior to Christmas for Semester One examinations and the last teaching day prior to Easter for Semester Two examinations.

-8. Final and Progress papers set by Servicing Faculties or School shall be submitted to the Academic Registry by the nominated member in the Servicing Faculty or School, after such papers have been sent for comment to the Faculty or School responsible for the programme.
+8. Final and Progress papers set by Servicing Faculties or School shall be submitted to Academic Registry by the nominated member in the Servicing Faculty or School, after such papers have been sent for comment to the Faculty or School responsible for the programme.
 Such papers with comments must be returned to the Servicing Faculty or School within seven days of receipt.

 9. The nominated member shall be responsible for arranging checking of masters and final copy of all examination papers and no other person shall be allowed to take examination matter away from the Examinations Office.
 The nominated member shall also be responsible for the addition of any necessary diagrams before final printing.